 For the first time, researchers from Bonn University and Strasbourg University have simulated the formation of galaxies in a universe that works without dark matter.
 Instead, they modified Newton’s laws of gravity to simulate this process on the computer.

-The galaxies that were created in computer calculations are similar to those that we actually see today.
-The scientists believe that their assumptions could solve many puzzles in modern cosmology.
+A galaxy that is created with computer calculations is similar to those that we actually see today except it doesn’t have dark matter.
+Scientists believe that their assumptions could solve many puzzles in modern cosmology.
 The results appear in the Astrophysical Journal.

 Today, cosmologists assume that matter was not evenly distributed after the Big Bang.
 The denser places attracted more and more matter from their surroundings due to their stronger gravitational forces.
 Over the course of several billion years, these accumulations of dust and gas eventually formed the galaxies that we see today.
 An important ingredient of this theory is the so-called dark matter.